SamuelBanya/Meowser/README.md

 1. Allow the user to select a cat breed from a 'select' element

-2. Allow the user to then obtain related images of the cat breed.
+2. Allow the user to then a obtain related image of the cat breed.

 3. Allow the user to view the related Wikipedia article.

 4. Allow the user to obtain a random cat fact which is displayed at the bottom of the page.

-<a id="orgc49ede0"></a>
+<a id="org0eb59c1"></a>

 # Installation